skypanther/displayclasses/README.md

 ### Appcelerator Titanium

-    // drop this into your app/alloy.js file or Resources/app.js
+    // FOR ANDROID drop this into your app/alloy.js file or Resources/app.js
+    // while it will work for iOS, it doesn't output all the necessary
+    // info for the above table
     Ti.API.info('displayCaps: '+JSON.stringify(Ti.Platform.displayCaps));

     // or more to get just the info as in the table here: